 Sheep are susceptible to parasites and other bugs.
 If your sheep show signs of worms, then treat them immediately.
 Some sheep raisers worm sheep two or three times a year while others use natural methods to keep sheep healthy.
 Sheep that have more space are less likely to get worms or to get sick.

 Rotate sheep among fields.
 They can also be fed dichotomous earth with their feed.
 It helps to kill the worms and keeps the sheep healthy.

-Dichotomous earth also helps to keep sheep free of the parasites that can cling to them in their wool and on their skin.
+Dichotomous earth also helps keep sheep free of parasites that can cling to them in their wool and skin.
 In much the same manner that chickens use dirt, you can rub Diatomaceous earth into their wool.
 Add it to their bedding to kill unwanted fleas, lice, and other parasites.

 Can I raise sheep in a backyard?
-Sheep need at least a lawn area of 70 x 70 feet to have enough grass to graze.
+Sheep need at least 70 x 70 feet lawn area to have enough grass to graze.
 You can also have sheep in an enclosed area and provide their food to them.
 Sheep need at least 15-20 feet per sheep (on average).
 It’s a good idea to have at least 2 sheep so that they have companionship.

 The flocking instinct in sheep is very strong.

 How can I raise sheep for profit?
 Sheep can be raised for profit.
 It can be hard for a small farmer to raise a flock and compete with the larger sheep operations.
 Sheep are most profitable when all of their byproducts are used for income.